Createdd/Writing/articles/Pragmatic.md

 - knowledge is power.
 Learn everyday as much as you can. diversify.
 - communicate efficiently.
 Know your stuff and know your audience

+## Pragmatic Approach

+Now concepts are more focused on the development area.

+- always stay as DRY as possible (Don't repeat yourself).
+Avoid duplicating code, information or documentation.
+- follow the principle of [orthogonality](https://en.wikipedia.org/wiki/Orthogonality_(programming)) (set a small set of primitive constructs, that can be combined in a small number of ways)